 Situated on the gorgeous stretch of the south-east coast of Mallorca, in a fairly remote area, the resort town of Colonia San Jordi (or Colonia de Sant Jordi) is a perfect spot for a quiet, relaxed beach holiday and year-round stay away from the crowds.

 The selection of properties in Colonia San Jordi mostly consists of Mallorquin style built fincas and villas, offering privacy, just a stone throw away from the sea.
-There are also a number of apartments and penthouses for sale in the area.

 Why Colonia San Jordi Property?